Egypt·24 October - 3 November 2025

 ladiesatEdfu

-After breakfast on the boat, we’ll take a horse-drawn carriage to the Edfu temple, Egypt's second-largest and best-preserved temple.
+After breakfast on the boat, we’ll take a horse-drawn carriage to the Temple of Horus, Egypt's second-largest and best-preserved temple.

-This afternoon, we'll visit a local village to see firsthand how people live close to the land alongside the Nile River.
+This afternoon, we will visit a local village to see firsthand how people live in close connection with the land alongside the Nile River.

 Tonight, we’ll have a very special meal, with music and dancing with our crew.
 We'll relish a Nile-side BBQ dinner on Fawaza Island, our anchor for the evening.